-OLYMPIA, WA 7/11/19 - The Washington State Liquor and Cannabis Board (WSLCB) Tuesday issued an emergency marijuana producer/processor license suspension of 180 days for The Evans Group, LLC.
+OLYMPIA, WA 7/11/19 - The Washington State Liquor and Cannabis Board (WSLCB) Tuesday issued an emergency cannabis producer/processor license suspension of 180 days for The Evans Group, LLC.
 The Evans Group is also registered under the trade names Evans Cannabis, Olympia Cannabis, Olympia Cannabis, LLC, and Vertigro.
 The suspension is effective until January 5, 2020.
 During that time the WSLCB will seek permanent revocation of the license.

 On June 25, warrants were served at six different locations involved with illicit marijuana production, the licensee’s residence and the licensed producer/processor location.
 This case was led by the Tacoma Police Department, who requested WSLCB participation.